 - C. Response Time Exemptions In some cases, late responses will be excused from financial damages and from response time compliance reports.
 Approved response time exemptions include: - 1.
 Failure by CCCDC dispatcher to give accurate location information (including address or cross street) to responding units; - 2.
 Weather conditions which impair visibility or create unsafe driving conditions; - 3.
-Call in which the response code is reduced from code III by CCCDC or first responder during the time the ambulance unit is enroute to the dispatched location;
+Call in which the response code is reduced from code III by CCCDC or first responder during the time the ambulance unit is en route to the dispatched location; - a.

-- a.
 If the first responders or CCCDC orders the response slowed to Code I (no lights and sirens then a 50% increase in response times are allowed. - b.
-The same penalties apply if Code I response times are not met. - 4.
-Wrong address provided by the requesting party, - 5.
+The same damages apply if Code I response times are not met. - c.
+Non-emergent responses less than 18:00 minutes will not result in damages.
+All other non-emergent calls above 18:00 will be assessed damages pursuant to Exhibit F, Non-Emergent Response Damages.

+- 4. Wrong address provided by the requesting party; - 5.
 Unavoidable delay caused by unreported road construction; - 6.
 Material change in dispatch location after the initial dispatch is recorded as dispatched. - 7.
-No time recorded by dispatch.
+No time recorded by dispatch. - 8.
+When three (3) calls have already been dispatched within the city jurisdiction in any given rolling 20 minute interval, then subsequent calls are exempt.